saidsay-so/saidsay-so.github.io/content/blog/rewrite-pjdfstest/index.md

 crate.
 With it, we can collect the tests without having to declare a test group or a test case.
-We simply have to write the `crate::test_case!` macro, which collects the test function name with a description (which is displayed to the user), while allowing parameterization of the test
+We now just have to write the `crate::test_case!` macro, which collects the test function name with a description (which is displayed to the user), while allowing parameterization of the test